adilhasan927/BBS-System/README.md

 # BBS System

-Code very messy, I have improved since then.
+Code a bit messy, I have improved since then.

 Refer to [history.md](./history.md) for project history.
 Refer to [build.md](./build.md) for instructions on building and running the application.
 Refer to [api.md](./api.md) for API documentation.